 The standard specifies the minimum content of pre-assignment and annual medical examinations.
 The content of other types of medical examinations and consultations is left up to the sound discretion of the examining physician.
-Pre-assignment and annual medical examinations must include (1) a detailed work history and medical history, (2) a thorough physical examination, and (3) a series of laboratory tests designed to check your blood chemistry and your kidney function.
+Pre-assignment and annual medical examinations must include (1) a detailed work history and medical history; (2) a thorough physical examination, including an evaluation of your pulmonary status if you will be required to use a respirator; (3) a blood pressure measurement; and (4) a series of laboratory tests designed to check your blood chemistry and your kidney function.
 In addition, at any time upon your request, a laboratory evaluation of male fertility will be made (microscopic examination of a sperm sample), or a pregnancy test will be given.

 The standard does not require that you participate in any of the medical procedures, tests, etc. which your employer is required to make available to you.
 Medical surveillance can, however, play a very important role in protecting your health.
 You are strongly encouraged, therefore, to participate in a meaningful fashion.
-The standard contains a multiple physician review mechanism which would give you a chance to have a physician of your choice directly participate in the medical surveillance program.
-If you were dissatisfied with an examination by a physician chosen by your employer, you could select a second physician to conduct an independent analysis.
+The standard contains a multiple physician review mechanism which will give you a chance to have a physician of your choice directly participate in the medical surveillance program.
+If you are dissatisfied with an examination by a physician chosen by your employer, you can select a second physician to conduct an independent analysis.
 The two doctors would attempt to resolve any differences of opinion, and select a third physician to resolve any firm dispute.
-Generally your employer will choose the physician who conducts medical surveillance under the lead standard-unless you and your employer can agree on the choice of a physician or physicians.
+Generally your employer will choose the physician who conducts medical surveillance under the lead standardunless you and your employer can agree on the choice of a physician or physicians.
 Some companies and unions have agreed in advance, for example, to use certain independent medical laboratories or panels of physicians.
-Any of these arrangements are acceptable so long as required medical surveillance is made available to
+Any of these arrangements are acceptable so long as required medical surveillance is made available to workers.

 The standard requires your employer to provide certain information to a physician to aid in his or her examination of you.
-This information includes (1) the standard and its appendices, (2) a description of your duties as they relate to lead exposure, (3) your exposure level, (4) a description of personal protective equipment you wear, (5) prior blood lead level results, and (6) prior written medical opinions concerning you that the employer has.
+This information includes (1) the standard and its appendices, (2) a description of your duties as they relate to occupational lead exposure, (3) your exposure level or anticipated exposure level, (4) a description of any personal protective equipment you wear, (5) prior blood lead level results, and (6) prior written medical opinions concerning you that the employer has.
 After a medical examination or consultation the physician must prepare a written report which must contain (1) the physician's opinion as to whether you have any medical condition which places you at increased risk of material impairment to health from exposure to lead, (2) any recommended special protective measures to be provided to you, (3) any blood lead level determinations, and (4) any recommended limitation on your use of respirators.
 This last element must include a determination of whether you can wear a powered air purifying respirator (PAPR) if you are found unable to wear a negative pressure respirator.